European Starling Control with Traps

 Many years ago, I left a dead hackberry trunk standing in my backyard specifically for woodpeckers.
 Leaving the dead tree worked.
 I had a pair of northern flickers excavate a hole in the tree.
 Excitement ensued as the flickers continued to excavate.
 But once their home was complete, a pair of starlings came and began pestering them.
 Finally the flickers gave up and the starlings nested in the hole.
 I was angry but didn't know of a remedy to the problem.
 I assumed there was nothing I could do to help the woodpeckers, until I discovered the nest box trap.
 Finally I found a solution to the starling nesting problem.

-If you need proof of the aggressiveness of starlings, here is a video of a Starling Attacking a Flicker in its Nesting Cavity.
+If you need proof of the aggressiveness of starlings, check out this video

 There is no next box design that will prevent starlings from nesting other than reducing the hole size to 1 ½ inches.
 But that size also excludes larger cavity nesters.